roulianosss/QuickCLog/README.md

 ## Known Issues

 - No known issues at the moment.
-If you encounter any problems, please [report them](https://github.com/roulianosss/QuickCLog/issues).
+If you encounter any problems, please report them in the [Issues](https://github.com/roulianosss/QuickCLog/issues) section of the GitHub repository.

 ## Contributing